oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `peer_autonomous_container_database_compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the standby Autonomous Container Database will be created.
 * `peer_autonomous_vm_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the peer Autonomous VM cluster for Autonomous Data Guard.
 Required to enable Data Guard.
 * `service_level_agreement_type` - (Optional) The service level agreement type of the Autonomous Container Database.
 The default is STANDARD.
 For an autonomous dataguard Autonomous Container Database, the specified Autonomous Exadata Infrastructure must be associated with a remote Autonomous Exadata Infrastructure.
+* `standby_maintenance_buffer_in_days` - (Optional) (Updatable) The scheduling detail for the quarterly maintenance window of the standby Autonomous Container Database.
+This value represents the number of days before scheduled maintenance of the primary database.
 * `vault_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 * `rotate_key_trigger` - (Optional) (Updatable) An optional property when flipped triggers rotation of KMS key.
 It is only applicable on dedicated container databases i.e. where `autonomous_exadata_infrastructure_id` is set.
 * `standby_maintenance_buffer_in_days` - (Optional) (Updatable) The scheduling detail for the quarterly maintenance window of standby Autonomous Container Database.
 This value represents the number of days before the primary database maintenance schedule.